A Tutorial on Thompson Sampling: Introduction

 The objective of this tutorial is to explain when, why, and how to apply Thompson sampling.
-A range of examples are used to demonstrate how the algorithm can be used to solve interesting problems and provide clear insight into why it works and when it offers substantial benefit over naive alternatives.
+A range of examples are used to demonstrate how the algorithm can be used to solve a variety of problems and provide clear insight into why it works and when it offers substantial benefit over naive alternatives.
 The tutorial also provides guidance on approximations to Thompson sampling that can simplify computation as well as practical considerations like prior distribution specification, safety constraints and nonstationarity.
-Accompanying this tutorial we also release a Python package\footnote{Full code and documentation is available at \url{https://github.com/iosband/ts_tutorial}.} that reproduces all experiments and figures in this paper \cite{tstutorial-package}.
-This resource is valuable not only for reproducible research, but also as a reference implementation that may help practioners build intuition for how to practically implement some of the ideas and algorithms we outline in this paper.
-A concluding section highlights settings where Thompson sampling performs poorly and discusses alternative approaches studied in recent literature.
+Accompanying this tutorial we also release a Python package\footnote{Python code and documentation is available at \url{https://github.com/iosband/ts_tutorial}.} that reproduces all experiments and figures presented.
+This resource is valuable not only for reproducible research, but also as a reference implementation that may help practioners build intuition for how to practically implement some of the ideas and algorithms we discuss in this tutorial.
+A concluding section discusses theoretical results that aim to develop an understanding of why Thompson sampling works, highlights settings where Thompson sampling performs poorly, and discusses alternative approaches studied in recent literature.
 As a baseline and backdrop for our discussion of Thompson sampling, we begin with an alternative approach that does not actively explore.

-\section{Greedy Decisions}
+\chapter{Greedy Decisions}

 {\it Greedy} algorithms serve as perhaps the simplest and most common approach to online decision problems.
 The following two steps are taken to generate each action: (1) estimate a model from historical data and (2) select the action that is optimal for the estimated model, breaking ties in an arbitrary manner.
 Such an algorithm is greedy in the sense that an action is chosen solely to maximize immediate reward.
 Figure \ref{fig:online-learning} illustrates such a scheme.
 At each time $t$, a supervised learning algorithm fits a model to historical data pairs $\hist_{t-1} = ((x_1,y_1), \ldots, (x_{t-1},y_{t-1}))$, generating an estimate $\hat{\theta}$ of model parameters.
 The resulting model can then be used to predict the reward $r_t = r(y_t)$ from applying action $x_t$.
 Here, $y_t$ is an observed outcome, while $r$ is a known function that represents the agent's preferences.
 Given estimated model parameters $\hat{\theta}$, an optimization algorithm selects the action $x_t$ that maximizes expected reward, assuming that $\theta =\hat{\theta}$.
 This action is then applied to the exogenous system and an outcome $y_t$ is observed.